Dr Michael Albert

 Research interests

 My first book is called Navigating the Polycrisis: Mapping the Futures of Capitalism and the Earth.
-It brings complexity theory and world-systems theory together with insights from the earth system sciences, ecological economics, energy studies, and critical security studies to investigate the possible futures of the world-system - including both dystopian and concrete utopian futures.
-It argues that critical IR theorists and social scientists need to devote more systematic attention to possible futures in an age of intersecting and (often) mutually amplifying crises - encompassing crises of climate, capitalism, energy, food, geopolitics, and far-right populism.
-In doing so the book engages with ongoing debates on green capitalism, degrowth, renewable energy and technology futures, and police-prison abolition.
+It brings complexity thinking and Marxist theory together with insights from the earth system sciences, ecological economics, energy studies, and critical security studies to investigate the possible futures of the world-system - including both dystopian and concrete utopian futures.
+It argues that critical IR and political theorists need to devote more systematic attention to possible futures in an age of intersecting and (often) mutually amplifying crises - encompassing crises of climate, capitalism, energy, food, geopolitics, and far-right populism.

-For my next book project I am interested in exploring the intersections between ecological crises and global mental health crises, which include global epidemics of depression, anxiety, and burnout.
-The spread of far-right populism, religious fundamentalism, and conspiracy thinking can also be viewed as symptomatic of these underlying mental health crises, which can also be called crises of "ontological insecurity" - involving the destabilization of existing forms of identity, meaning, and belonging.
-I want to illuminate the multidimensional drivers of these psychosocial crises, illustrate how they shape and constrain our capacities to emotionally process and respond to ecological crises (e.g. by promoting apathy, lack of care, or authoritarian responses), and investigate how we can develop collective responses that promote healing, alleviate polarization, and strengthen climate justice activism.
+For my next book project I am interested in exploring the intersections between ecological crises and global mental health crises.
+I want to illuminate the multidimensional drivers of contemporary psychosocial crises - which include depression, burnout, loss of meaning, and neo-fundamentalisms - illustrate how they may hinder our capacities to emotionally process and respond to ecological crises, and investigate how we can develop collective responses that promote healing, alleviate polarization, and strengthen climate justice activism.
+I am also interested in pursuing a shorter book project on citizens assemblies and their potential to help rejuvenate democracy and enable a transition pathway towards democratic ecosocialism.

-I love forests, rivers, mossy rocks and trees, cats, and Cuckoos Bakery.
+I love the ocean, forests, rivers, mossy rocks and trees, cats, old time fiddle, and mushroom foraging.
 I also hope to encounter an otter sometime in Edinburgh.

 Background